MatthewSloyan/Graph-Theory-Project/README.md

 This function takes in any number of inputs for both infixes and strings.
 It splits the line and adds each input delimited by a space to a list using the split() method.
 Both entries are then passed into the print_results() function for comparison.
 #### file_entry()
 This function allows the user to input the path to a file for infix expressions and strings.
 If the file is found it reads it line by line stripping out the \n character and adds to a list, otherwise it returns a FileNotFoundError and returns.
-#### print_results()
+#### print_results(infixes, strings)
 Takes in list of infix expressions and strings looping through them and calling the match function which returns either true or false.
 It also prints out the results in a formatted table for readability.
+After it asks the user if they’d like to print to file, and depending on the option selected print_results_file can be called.
+#### print_results_file(infixes, strings)
+It first asks the user for a file name/path and extension, then using the list of passed in infix expressions and strings loop through them and print to file.

 # References
 #### Start of Semester to 04-03-19